IRS Forms

 • Compute column (h) as proceeds minus basis, plus or minus the adjustment.

-• Total columns (d) through (h) for the box category and carry the subtotal to the matching Schedule D line.
+• Total columns (d), (e), (g), and (h) for the box category (subtract negative amounts), and carry the subtotal to the matching Schedule D line.

 Step‑By‑Step, Part II Long‑Term

-• Confirm a more‑than‑one‑year holding period, then check box D, E, or F at the top of Part II.
+• Confirm a more‑than‑one‑year holding period, then check box D, E, F, J, K, or L at the top of Part II (J, K, L are the 1099‑DA digital‑asset boxes).

 • Enter description, dates, proceeds, and basis in the same columns as Part I.